Henchel-Santillan/mg5/docs/sbc_provisioning_guide_clean.md

 The Raspberry Pi 4B should support AP mode configuration.
 To double check, run:

 ```
-iw list | grep \-A 10 “Supported interface modes”
+iw list | grep -A 10 “Supported interface modes”
 ```

 “AP” should appear under the list.
 Proceed by installing `hostapd` and `dnsmasq`:

 ```
 sudo apt update
-sudo apt install \-y hostapd dnsmasq
+sudo apt install -y hostapd dnsmasq
 ```

 You may get an error upon `dnsmasq` being installed:

 ```
-Mar 09 11:05:29 raspberrypi dnsmasq\[1937\]: failed to create listening socket for port 53: Address already in use
+Mar 09 11:05:29 raspberrypi dnsmasq[1937]: failed to create listening socket for port 53: Address already in use
-Mar 09 11:05:29 raspberrypi dnsmasq\[1937\]: FAILED to start up
+Mar 09 11:05:29 raspberrypi dnsmasq[1937]: FAILED to start up

 …

-Mar 09 11:05:29 raspberrypi systemd\[1\]: Failed to start dnsmasq \- A lightweight DHCP and caching DNS server.
+Mar 09 11:05:29 raspberrypi systemd[1]: Failed to start dnsmasq - A lightweight DHCP and caching DNS server.
 ```

 **You may safely ignore these errors; they will be resolved in a later step**.

 ### Configuration File for `hostapd`

 Create and edit `/etc/hostapd/hostapd.conf`.
 This file will set up the access point interface, as well as the network SSID and passphrase, among other settings.
-4

 ```
 sudo nano /etc/hostapd/hostapd.conf